Assessment SIG

 Ana Lígia Silva

-Ana Lígia Barbosa de Carvalho e Silva is currently a postdoctoral researcher in linguistics studies at the São Paulo State University (UNESP), S. J. do Rio Preto.
-In 2023, she was a visiting scholar at Teachers College, Columbia University, in New York, where she conducted part of her investigation on the design of an English proficiency exam for the pilots from Esquadrilha da Fumaça, the Air Demonstration Team from the Brazilian Air Force.
-Lígia holds an M.A. and a Ph.D. degree in Applied Linguistics, both from the Univesity of Campinas (Unicamp), as well as a post-graduate degree in ESL teaching from Mackenzie University.
+Ana Lígia Barbosa de Carvalho e Silva holds an M.A. and a Ph.D. degree in Applied Linguistics, both from the Univesity of Campinas (Unicamp), a post-graduate degree in ESL teaching from Mackenzie University and the CELTA certification.
+She has also concluded a postdoctoral research in linguistics studies at the São Paulo State University (UNESP), S. J. do Rio Preto, acting as a visiting scholar at Teachers College, Columbia University, where she conducted part of her investigation.
 In the past few years, she has presented at several international conferences, published articles, book chapters and an award winning e-book with the results of her Ph.D. thesis.
-She has also been an active member of several study groups, such as the BRAZ-TESOL Assessment and ESP SIGs, the Aeronautical English Study Group (GEIA), the International Civil Aviation English Association (ICAEA) Research Group, and the International Language Testing Association (ILTA) Aviation Language Assessment SIG.
+She has taught English at the undergraduate Languages course at the Federal University of São Carlos UFSCar) and has also been an active member of several study groups, such as the BRAZ-TESOL Assessment and EPAP SIGs, the Aeronautical English Study Group, and the International Language Testing Association (ILTA) Aviation Language Assessment SIG.
 Her research interests include language assessment and testing in ESP, with special focus on English for pilots, language needs analysis and language test design.

 Fechar